 - Source: FAO Fisheries Department (2010)

 Sharks play a critical role in the ocean environment.
 Where shark populations are healthy, marine life thrives; but where they have been overfished, ecosystems fall out of balance.
 Shark-catching countries and entities must stand by their commitments and act now to conserve and protect these animals.Jill Hepp, Global Shark Conservation manager for the Pew Environment Group

-The top 10, in order, are: Indonesia, India, Spain, Taiwan, Argentina, Mexico, Pakistan, United States, Japan, and Malaysia.
+The top 10, in order, are: Indonesia, India, Spain, Taiwan (Province of China), Argentina, Mexico, Pakistan, United States, Japan, and Malaysia.
 Indonesia, India, Spain and Taiwan account for more than 35 percent of all sharks taken annually, based on their own reported data.